List of pizza varieties by country: Finland

 Poro, formerly known as the Berlusconi pizza, is Kotipizza's product name for a pizza with smoked reindeer meat, tomato sauce, cheese, chanterelle mushrooms and red onion.

 With Pizza Berlusconi, Kotipizza won the America's Plate International pizza contest in New York City in March 2008, beating the Italian-Americans, who came in second place, and the Australians in third.

-There are also 200 g microwave pizzas with various toppings that have become a part of Finnish everyday food.
-The first small pizzas came out of the oven of the Saarioinen factory in Pirkanmaa in April 1981.
-Today, Atria and Saarioinen produce a total of 27 million per year.

-Germany

-In 2023, the most popular pizza variations in Germany were: